 An ounce of prevention is worth a pound of cure, as the old saying goes.
 This is equally true with diaper rashes.
 The best way to prevent diaper rashes is to keep the baby’s bottom dry.
 This means that the diaper should be changed regularly and often.
-In addition to this, diaper powders should be used to absorb any moister that may be trapped in the diaper due to exertion or humidity.
-By preventing the diaper rash, you can help to make for a happy and healthy baby.
+In addition to this, diaper powders should be used to absorb any moisture that may be trapped in the diaper due to exertion or humidity.

 One of the most common treatments for diaper rash is a topical ointment.
 This ointment protects the skin from fecal matter and allows the skin to heal uninterrupted.
 Petroleum Jelly is one of the most common topical ointments prescribed for babies.
 This is because if it is accidentally ingested, it does not upset or irritate the baby’s stomach.
 It is also readily available.

-There are also powders that are used to absorb moister and help to heal diaper rash.
-The biggest part to getting rid of diaper rash is to keep the area clean and protected to provide the skin the best chance for healing.
-A common method of mothers in assisting with getting rid of diaper rash is to remove the diaper.
-While it is not a good idea to remove the diaper for too long, it can be beneficial to remove the diaper for short periods after a diaper change.
-Since the baby has always had a bowel movement and has already peed, he or she is less likely to do it for a short time after the diaper is removed.
-This allows air to get to the rash and allows the skin some time without anything rubbing on it.
+Powders can be used to absorb moisture and help to heal diaper rash.
+The most important way of getting rid of a diaper rash is to keep the area clean and protected to provide the skin with the best chance for healing.
+A common thought to stop the rash is to completely remove the diaper.
+While it is not a good idea to remove the diaper for too long, it can be beneficial to remove the diaper for a short period after a diaper change.
+Since the baby has already had a bowel movement and/or urinated, he or she is less likely to do it for a short time after the diaper is removed.
+This allows air to get to the rash and allows the skin some time without anything rubbing against it.